bmwcarit/ramses-logic/doc/sphinx/lua_syntax.rst

 Vec2/3/4 types
 -----------------------------------------------------

-While the property types which reflect Lua built-in types (BOOL, INT, FLOAT, STRING) inherit the standard Lua value semantics, the more complex types (VEC2/3/4/I/F) have no representation in Lua, and are wrapped as ``Lua`` tables.
+While the property types which reflect Lua built-in types (BOOL, INT32, FLOAT, STRING) inherit the standard Lua value semantics, the more complex types (VEC2/3/4/I/F) have no representation in Lua, and are wrapped as ``Lua`` tables.
 They have the additional constraint that all values must be set simultaneously.
 It's not possible for example to set just one component of a VEC3F - all three must be set at once.
 The reason for this design decision